 A monocoque frame made in Italy.
 For many, that fact alone warrants the price tag.
 If you're not convinced by that alone, the NK1K is made for sprinting.
 The chap with his name on it was rather good at going fast after all.
 Build options are up to you and depend on the depth of your pockets.

-If you're looking for proven race pedigree, the S-Works Tarmac can probably win you a game of Top Trumps.
+If you're looking for proven race pedigree, then Specialized's Tarmac series can probably win you a game of Top Trumps.
 In its various iterations, this frame has won Grand Tours, Classics and rainbow jerseys.
-The 2017 Dura-Ace version gets the latest 9100 Shimano offering in mechanical form.
-The Roval CLX 32 wheels are shod with Specialized Turbo cotton tyres and also feature DT Swiss internals and Ceramic Speed bearings.
-The bars and stem are both S-works with the bars being carbon and the stem aluminium.
-An S-Works Toupe saddle sits atop an S-Works carbon seatpost.
+The 2018 Di2 version gets the latest 8000 Shimano offering in electronic form.
+The Roval CL 50 wheels are shod with Specialized Turbo S-Works tyres and a Specialized Toupe saddle sits atop an S-Works carbon seatpost.

 This Italian brand is one of the most desirable, with its history and iconic celeste paint, and this new Specialissima is its newest creation.
 It’s a bike designed unashamedly to be as light as possible, but there’s a concession to comfort, without compromising frame stiffness.
 The carbon layup incorporates the same vibration damping CounterVail technology first seen on the Infinito CV endurance bike a couple of years ago.
 The Campagnolo Super Record groupset and Bora Ultra wheels produce a complete bike weight that tickles the UCI minimum weight limit.
 So light that it’s illegal in any UCI race.